 It takes roughly an hour, there is no need of being accompanied.
 The walk is ideal for families and children.
 For those of you with small children we recommend you bring a child carrier back pack: some sections are accessible with a push chair.
 You are at 1650 m of altitude, at Gardonè: at 15 minutes from Predazzo, in Val di Fiemme, on the Trentino Dolomites, World Heritage.

 The best way to follow the absent-minded shepherd’s path is by using the playbook (giocolibro): clues, drawings, riddles, short stories which develop kids’ imagination.
-If you come and visit us on Monday or Tuesday you will find itinerant shows:
+If you come and visit us on Monday or Tuesday you will find itinerant shows (in italian).

 The path of the absent-minded shepherd is a theme path for children and families, an easy walk to discover the mountains, discovering how things were done once upon a time and the world of bees.

 For families looking to enjoy a holiday in Trentino, the mountains in Val di Fiemme offer many surprises.
 If you are looking for activities on your family holiday, if you’re not afraid to play, if you wish to spend your holiday with your family enjoying yourself you can choose the distracted shepherd’s path.

 An easy walk for children which is full of games ready to be discovered.
 The path consists of a loop, and you need no training to do it.
 The walk is ideal for families and children.
 For families with young children (0-2) we recommend a baby carrier.

 Once you reach Gardonè by cablecar, there are three ways to discover the absent-minded shepherd’s path: